limenxi07/web-development/1-survey-form/README.md

-Simple survey form for a course with basic HTML form functionality.
+Simple survey form for a product with basic HTML form functionality.
 Project idea by FreeCodeCamp.